jonathansampson/BraveBat/README.md

 DOuble check the livewire version to upgrade without breaking the search bar

-Today: add ToS and get the tweet logic

-1. redo search logic
-2. redo pagination logic.
 3. Assume youtube will never gets through and plan for B.
-4. Add better tracking
-5. Add more test to creator
+5. Add daily stats to table
+4. Make sure you treet